metabase/metabase/docs/databases/connections/databricks.md

 ## Catalog

-For now, Metabase doesn't support multi-catalog connections.
+For now, you can only select one catalog.
+Metabase doesn't support multi-catalog connections.

 ## Schemas